Arrange a funeral

 - obtain a personalised or independent funeral leaflet from your charter member describing how to arrange a funeral without a funeral director

 You must provide a green certificate or coroner's certificate for burial or cremation.

-The information in the individual sections of the Institute of Cemetery and Crematorium Management - Bereavement Services will help you make arrangements.
+The information in the individual sections of the Institute of Cemetery and Crematorium Management: guidance will help you make arrangements.
 You could also get information from The Natural Death Centre.
 You can find out more about funeral options and pricing for your area at Your Funeral Choice.

 Funeral costs can include:

 - things the funeral director pays for on your behalf such as crematorium or cemetery fees, or a newspaper announcement about the death

 Funeral directors may list all these costs in their quote.
 You can get quotes from several funeral directors to see what is available within your budget.